 Hip revision surgery requires a multi-disciplinary approach within the surgical team.
-Clearly there are additional complexities surrounding the anaesthetic techniques used.
-The procedure frequently takes longer than primary total hip replacement.
-There are issues surrounding bleeding both peri and post-operatively and perhaps a slightly increased risk of complications, all of which makes it very important that the surgeon, the anaesthetist, theatre team and ward staff work closely together to reduce any chance of peri-operative concern.
+There are additional complexities surrounding the anaesthetic techniques used.
+The procedure frequently takes longer than primary total hip replacement, there are issues surrounding bleeding both peri and post-operatively and perhaps a slightly increased risk of complications, all of which makes it very important that the surgeon, the anaesthetist, theatre team and ward staff work closely together to reduce any chance of peri-operative concern.

-The risks of hip revision depend largely on the exact complexity of the procedure but are similar to those detailed in the section on primary hip surgery, though perhaps at a slightly increased frequency.
+The risks of hip revision surgery depend largely on the exact complexity of the procedure but are similar to those detailed in the section on primary hip surgery though perhaps at a slightly increased frequency.